beerjson/beerjson/docs/misc.json.md

 ## MiscellaneousAdditionType

-MiscellaneousAdditionType collects the attributes of each miscellaneous ingredient for use in a recipe.
+A miscellaneous ingredient as used in a recipe: `MiscellaneousBase` plus how much and when.
+Catalogue detail belongs in a `MiscellaneousType` record at the document root, not here.

 **MiscellaneousAdditionType** is an object with all properties from [MiscellaneousBase](#miscellaneousbase) and these additional properties: